Varmtech/video-client/README.md

 It is possible to define which signaling host to use.
 If given argument is not string it will return error.
-Also, it will work without `signalingHost` this argument.
+Also, it will work without `signalingHost` argument.
 It will connect to default host.

 ### CDN